mhorlacher/igrads/README.md

-This is an Tensorflow 2.x implementation of the "Explainable AI" method *Integrated Gradients*.
+This is a Tensorflow 2.x implementation of the "Explainable AI" method *Integrated Gradients* of the publication [Axiomatic Attribution for Deep Networks](https://arxiv.org/abs/1703.01365).